shrine-solveig/Altair-/README.md

 ## Tech Stack
 Python | Neo4j | NetworkX | Streamlit / React | spaCy | HuggingFace Transformers | GitHub |

----

-## Why Altair?
-Altair isn’t just a platform — it’s a **research prototype for the next generation of intelligence analysis**.
-It combines **technical sophistication, AI-powered insights, and investigative rigor**, making it a perfect showcase of creativity, problem-solving, and cutting-edge research for university applications or portfolio presentation.